RTSProductions/RTSEngine/README.md

 ```

 ## Create A Runable Window
-To create a window/game that will actaully run when you
+To create a window/game that will actually run when you

 In your class make sure it inherits from the main game engine class:
 ```cs